egreenberg90/CIA-Spellchecker/README.md

 CIA Spellchecker OpenOffice extension:

-1. Make sure you have the required versions of Java and OpenOffice.
+1. Make sure you have the required versions of Java (7+) and OpenOffice.

 2. Download the zip file.

 3. Unzip the file to reveal the oxt.
+(You have to download this from emilygreenberg.net/cia.html)

 4. Double click the oxt.
 The OpenOffice Extension Manager should pop up.
 Click Ok to install the extension.